wiederm/endstate_correction/docs/theory.rst

 ===============

-Equilibrium free energy endstate corrections
+Multistage equilibrium free energy calculations
 -----------------

-In equilibrium free energy calculations samples are drawn from the Boltzmann distrubtion at specific interpolation states between thermodynamic states (in our specific case: different energetic descriptions of the molecular system, i.e. the source level of theory and the target level of theroy) and, given sufficient overlap of its pdfs, a free energy can be estimated.
+In multistage equilibrium free energy calculations samples are drawn from the Boltzmann distrubtion at specific interpolation states between thermodynamic states (in our specific case: different energetic descriptions of the molecular system, i.e. the reference level of theory and the target level of theroy) and, given sufficient overlap of its pdfs, a free energy can be estimated.
 This protocol is expensive (it needs iid samples at each lambda state connecting the Boltzmann distribution at the endstates) but also reliable and accureate (with low variance).